Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Introduction

 \section{Introduction}

-Two dimensional materials has been the center of attention in condensed matter physics for the last two decades.
+Two-dimensional materials have been the center of attention in condensed matter physics for the last two decades.
 The field gained momentum after the discovery of Dirac points in graphene \cite{novoselovTwodimensionalGasMassless2005}.
-These are special points in the reciprocal lattice space where the conduction and the valence bands touches each other giving linear dispersion relation to the electrons.
-The physics near these points are of particular importance as this allows the access of Dirac physics at low energy.
-For brief review of the properties see \cite{castronetoElectronicPropertiesGraphene2009}; Other interesting properties can be found in \cite{gonzalezRenormalizationGroupApproach2010,hofmann_why_2014} etc.
+These are special points in the reciprocal lattice space where the conduction and valence bands touch each other, giving a linear dispersion relation to the electrons.
+The physics near these points is of particular importance as {they realize the case of chiral fermion systems at low energy}.
+For a brief review of the properties, see \cite{CastroNeto:2007fxn}; other interesting properties can be found in \cite{Gonzalez:2010jv,Hofmann:2014nwa} etc.

-In this article, we look at a particular approximate theory which can be used to mimic the behavior near the Dirac points, namely, the Gross-Neveu model.
-Gross-Neveu model was introduced \cite{grossDynamicalSymmetryBreaking1974} for one spatial dimension to study the chiral symmetry breaking in quantum chromodynamics (QCD).
-See \cite{barducciThermodynamicsMassiveGrossNeveu1995,thiesRevisedPhaseDiagram2003,cicconeInhomogeneousPhaseChiral2022} for the important aspects as well as the phase structure of this theory.
-A $(3+1)$ dimensional slightly modified version of this model known as Nambu-Jona-Lasinio (NJL) model \cite{nambuDynamicalModelElementary1961} has been widely studied as a chiral effective theory.
+In this article, we consider a particular approximate theory that can be used to mimic the behavior near the Dirac points, namely, the Gross-Neveu model.
+The Gross-Neveu model was introduced in \cite{Gross:1974jv} for one spatial dimension to study the chiral symmetry breaking in quantum chromodynamics (QCD).
+For a discussion of the main aspects of this theory, including the phase structure, see \cite{Barducci:1994cb,Thies:2003kk,Ciccone:2022zkg}.
+Previously, a $(3+1)$ dimensional four-fermion model known as the Nambu-Jona-Lasinio (NJL) model \cite{Nambu:1961tp} was widely studied as a chiral effective theory.
 The model was initially formulated in terms of nucleons and mesons.
-It was reformulated in terms of quarks in \cite{eguchiNewApproachCollective1976, kikkawaQuantumCorrectionsSuperconductor1976}.
-Later it was improved and studied in more details in \cite{volkovMesonLagrangiansSuperconductor1984, hatsudaFluctuationEffectsHot1985, hatsudaPossibleCriticalPhenomena1984}.
-This kind of model ignores the gluonic contribution which is slightly fixed by the inclusion of Polyakov loop \cite{fukushimaChiralEffectiveModel2004} which has been successfully used to describe lattice data \cite{Ratti:2005jh,hansenQuarkPolyakovloopCorrelations2020}.
+It was then reformulated in terms of quarks in \cite{Eguchi:1976iz, Kikkawa:1976fe} and extensively studied in \cite{Volkov:1982zx,Volkov:1984kq, Hatsuda:1985eb, Hatsuda:1984jm}. {While the original version of the} model ignores the gluonic contribution, {recent developments include a gluon background field in the Polyakov gauge} \cite{Fukushima:2003fw}.
+The {Polyakov-loop} improved NJL model has been applied successfully to describe lattice QCD data at finite temperature \cite{Ratti:2005jh,Hansen:2019lnf}.